m3y54m/Embedded-Engineering-Roadmap/README.md

 # Embedded Systems Engineering Roadmap

 This roadmap is designed to help beginners aspiring to build a career as an Embedded Engineer / Developer, as well as assist current practitioners in expanding their skills.
-To provide comprehensive guidance, the topics have been carefully selected based on current job requirements and organized according to my personal experience.
+At first this was meant to be my personal reading list but as it gradually became bigger and bigger, I wondered why not share it with others.
+So I did research on current job postings for embedded engineering roles, selecting the most frequent skills and including them on the roadmap.
+I also added some basic skills based on my own experience to create the roadmap more comprehensive.

-Becoming an embedded engineer requires a broad understanding of both software and hardware.
-If you are starting on this journey, you must be highly motivated and passionate to pursue this path.
-The field of embedded systems demands a solid understanding of hardware functionality.
+You should know that becoming an embedded engineer requires a broad understanding of both software and hardware.
+If you really want to pursue this career you must be highly motivated and passionate about it.
+As well as programming and software development skills, embedded systems demand a solid understanding of hardware functionality.
 But, as the well-known saying goes, "Hardware is hard!".
-So, patience and passion are the essential qualities that will help you overcome the various challenges encountered along this journey.
+So if you know nothing about embedded systems, a hard yet exciting journey awaits you.
+Just don't panic and be patient for learning.
+You will soon find yourself as a real embedded engineer! 😀

 ## What is an Embedded System?